mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 So very naturally camels are reflected in that mirror with elephants in Africa.
 Africa’s elephant and camel talks with each other, walking with each other in the same place.

-Or, if you look at this mirror, *I* look at the mirror, *you* stand up in the mirror.
-And then both are different faces.
-Different forms, different lifestyles.
+Or, if you look at this mirror, *I* look at the mirror, *you* stand up in the mirror, and then both are different faces, different forms, different lifestyles.
 But if your life is reflected in that mirror and I am reflected in that mirror, different faces come together and finally different faces become one.
 So your looks, my looks are reflected in the same mirror, but it’s the same.
 If you look at that mirror very calmly, you can see the difference, but through that difference you can see the same.

 That’s why we have to make every possible effort to understand different cultures, different personalities.
 Why do we have to stand up in the different personalities?
 Why do we have to live with the people who have completely different personalities? *Why*?
 Because we are the same.

 So let’s live together in peace and harmony, with people who have completely different lifestyles, personalities from you.
 That means you have to stand up in that mirror.
 The people stand up in that mirror, and with a calm mind continually [they] see different shapes, different faces.
 Finally, different faces become one and the same face, through that exactly same essential nature of human existence.

-This is a spiritual mirror.
-So-called *ancient mirror*.
+This is a spiritual mirror, so-called “ancient mirror”.
 So-called *truth*.

 #### 33:34